cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 * Kitchen remodels,
 * Bathroom remodels,
+  * Removing drywall in bathrooms beyond just what surrounds the bathtub or shower,
 * Adding a window or door where one did not originally exist,
 * Or making a window bigger.